What is Seller Fulfilled Prime? Top 6 Advantages of Using Seller Fulfilled Prime (SFP)

 - Seller Fulfilled Prime FAQs (Frequently Asked Questions)

 What is Seller Fulfilled Prime?

-Seller Fulfilled Prime is a program that allows a seller to deliver products to Prime customers from their own warehouse or third-party (3PL) logistics order fulfillment companies that they partner with.
-With Seller Fulfilled Prime, the seller gets to display the Prime badge.
+Amazon Seller Fulfilled Prime is a program that allows a seller to deliver products to Prime customers from their own warehouse or third-party (3PL) logistics order fulfillment companies that they partner with.
+With this, the seller gets to display the Prime badge.

 Hence, products qualifying for the Prime badge are recognized by the 200+ million Amazon Prime subscribers worldwide and are deemed to be more trustworthy and inspire more demand.
 Amazon says that a 2015 sales analysis recorded a 50% increase in Prime sellers’ sales.

 WareIQ, an eCommerce fulfillment company, empowers online brands with a superior-tech platform to compete with Amazon like service levels by bringing their average delivery timelines from 5-10 days to 1-2 days.